IUDataStructuresCourse/course-web-page-fall-2023/lab1.md

 }
 ```

-Next I am going to create unit tests for `rotate_ripple`.
+Next we create unit tests for `rotate_ripple`.
 Right click on the root
 directory and select "New -> Directory".
 Name the new directory `test`.
 ![](resources/lab1/new_test_dir.png)